 Interestingly, Rasmussen points to the positive result for “path to citizenship” in a Gallup poll, while noting that the future “requirement” dodge goes unspecified.

+Trump continues to lead the pack of Republican presidential candidates, but his support fell following the first GOP debate.
 It will be interesting to see if his aggressive proposals for dealing with illegal immigration help or hurt him in the overall Republican race.